The electoral register lists the name and address of everyone who is registered to vote.

 The annual canvass

-In 2020, the way that we carried out the annual canvass changed.
-The law now allows us to match the register against data held by the Department for Work and Pensions.
+Before we start canvassing properties, we match the data held in the register against data held by the Department for Work and Pensions and other council departments to see who is still resident.
 This means we only need to target households where we believe people have moved in or out.

-We send a letter or email to households we believe are the same as the previous year, saying they only need to respond if the information is incorrect.
+We send a letter, email, or text to households we believe are the same as the previous year.
+If you get a letter, you only need to respond if the information is incorrect.
+If you get an email or text, then you must respond so that we know there is still a link from that email or mobile number to your address.

-We write to households we believe might have changed since last year and ask them to confirm who is resident at the address, whether the information is correct or not.
+We send a letter to households we believe might have changed since last year and ask them to confirm who is resident at the address, whether the information is correct or not.
+If we have an email address or mobile number for these properties, we may send a reminder this way.

-When we have contacted each household, our electoral canvassers visit those who were asked to respond but did not.
-If we hold a telephone number for somebody at the address, we might also try to telephone to establish who lives there.
+When we have contacted households, our electoral canvassers visit those who were asked to respond but did not.
+If we hold a telephone number for somebody at the address, we might also try to telephone you to establish who lives there.

 If we contact you by email, it will come from a government email address – cambridge.electoral.services@notifications.service.gov.uk – not a Cambridge City Council email address.